Employment and Support Allowance (ESA)

 How can I claim Employment and Support Allowance?

-Step one: To claim ESA call Jobcentre Plus on 0800 055 6688 (textphone 0800 023 4888).
+- To claim ESA call Jobcentre Plus on 0800 055 6688 (textphone 0800 023 4888).
 They’ll ask you questions over the phone and fill in the form for you.
-Alternatively, you can download a claim form from GOV.UK You’ll need to include a medical certificate from your GP and provide your GP contact details.
+Alternatively, you can download a claim form from GOV.UK You’ll need to include a medical certificate (called a 'fit note') from your GP and provide your GP contact details.

 - Contact your local Age UK for advice on making a claim if you’re not sure and need extra help.

 - After you apply you’ll be invited to attend a medical assessment called a 'work capability assessment' and fill in a 'limited capacity for work' questionnaire that looks at how your illness or disability affects what you do.
 After this you’ll be told whether you’re entitled to ESA.

 - If you’re entitled to ESA, you’ll be placed in the ‘work-related activity group’ or the ‘support group’.